Scheduled MonumentsEnglandThree Pickett-Hamilton forts at Swanton Morley airfield

 What is Three Pickett-Hamilton forts at Swanton Morley airfield?

-Three Pickett-Hamilton forts at Swanton Morley airfield is a Second World War anti-invasion defence installation located in Norfolk, England.
+The Three Pickett-Hamilton forts at Swanton Morley airfield are a Second World War anti-invasion defence comprising three concrete and steel retractable gun emplacements constructed between 1940 and 1941.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020780.

 Who is responsible for protecting Three Pickett-Hamilton forts at Swanton Morley airfield?